ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

 * `LiSSA-RATLR-V1` contains the code and datasets used to create the results without the significance tests.
 It represents a former version of the tool (i.e., without features like seed definition)
 * `LiSSA-RATLR-V2` contains the code and datasets used to create the results with the significance tests.
 It represents the most recent version of the tool (at the time of the paper).
 * Note: The most recent version of the tool can be found at [ArDoCo/LiSSA-RATLR](https://github.com/ArDoCo/LiSSA-RATLR)
-* In the current directory, you will also find some excel sheet that contain the tables of the evaluation results.
+* In the current directory, you will also find some Excel sheet that contain the tables of the evaluation results.
-* In `statistical-evaluation` you will find the R scripts used to perform the significance tests.
+* In `statistical-evaluation`, you will find the R scripts used to perform the significance tests.

-Each of the directories contain a README that explains how to run the tool and reproduce the results.
+Each of the directories contains a README that explains how to run the tool and reproduce the results.

 ### Evaluation Results
-Our summarized evaluation results can be found in the excel sheets in the root directory of this repository.
-The excel sheets contain the results of the evaluation for the different datasets and configurations.
+Our summarized evaluation results can be found in the Excel sheets in the root directory of this repository.
+The Excel sheets contain the evaluation results for the different datasets and configurations.

 * Evaluation-Req2Code.xlsx: Contains the results of the requirement to code evaluation.
 * Evaluation-Req2Code-Significance.xlsx: Contains the results of the requirement to code evaluation with significance tests.